reka/pycograph/CONTRIBUTING.md

 * integration
 * integration tests based on a sample project in the `test_data` directory

-The current code coverage is 88%.
+The current code coverage target is 90%.
 Each new feature should contain some unit or integration tests.

 ## Code Conventions